techshop/EEE-105-Arduino-1/chapter_3/README.md

 **Boolean operators**

 These allow us to chain multiple comparison operators together through the use of a boolean `AND`, `OR`, or `NOT`.
-To exend the above example, let's say we only want to turn the LED on when the `analogVal` is between 500 and 700, we'd write:
+To extend the above example, let's say we only want to turn the LED on when the `analogVal` is between 500 and 700, we'd write:
 ```c
 if (analogVal >= 500 && analogVal <= 700)
 {